- Verbredende minor

 People generally attach great importance to their health and would name it as one of the key aspects for a happy life.
 Nonetheless, many people do not adhere to a healthy lifestyle and therefore seem to behave in conflict with their own life goals.
 Smoking, physical inactivity, rejecting vaccination and screening or not adhering to physicians’ recommendations are popular examples.
 This raises the question as to how we can change behaviour and improve health and wellbeing.
 This is a question of concern to individuals, schools, companies and governments, and is the central question in this minor.
 The past decades have seen many different approaches as to how behaviour change can potentially be realised.
 Traditionally in many fields, but economics especially, individuals are seen as ‘rational decision-makers’, i.e. they know what they want, and make reasoned choices to achieve their goal of a better health and happiness.
 In this view, policies or interventions to promote behaviour change are only necessary when individuals are misinformed or choice is limited.

-In particular, two issues arise that are the focus of this minor:
+In particular, two issues arise with this traditional approach to behaviour (change) that are the focus of this minor:

-- The approach to behaviour and what incentivizes behaviour change employed in traditional economics often times does not apply successfully to health, as for most people health is very different from most other commodities.
+- For most people health is very different from most other commodities.
 Questions of how to approach issues in health are the domain of health economics, which is one of the core components of this minor.

 - We all know that often people do not behave rationally when it concerns their own health and wellbeing.
 Understanding such non-rational behaviour requires insights from for example psychology and sociology, which are both central to behavioural economics – the second core component of this minor.

 You will be introduced to the key concepts from behavioural and health economics, with examples related to health and healthcare.
 We will apply these concepts to i) understand health behaviour, both rational and non-rational, and ii) explore what this means for individuals, organisations and governments aiming to promote healthier behaviour (e.g., through nudging, boosting, incentives and regulation).
-Using these insights, you will select an actual health issue of your interest (e.g., excessive drinking, smartphone use in traffic), design an intervention, and reflect on it critically.
+Using these insights, you will select an actual health issue of your interest (e.g., excessive drinking, smartphone use in traffic), potentially involving stakeholders from the field, design an intervention, and reflect on it critically.

 After this minor students can:

-- Explain the traditional economic approach to rational choice, and discuss the merits and limitations of this approach for understanding and changing behaviour.
+- Explain and apply the traditional economic approach to rational choice, and discuss the merits and limitations of this approach for understanding and changing behaviour.

-- Give examples of heuristics and biases in intertemporal choice, risky choice, and social choice that violate traditional assumptions about rationality.
+- Give examples of heuristics and biases in intertemporal choice, risky choice and social choice.

 - Apply these behavioural insights to understand and analyse health behaviour, in at least two settings: lifestyle choice, and patient and physician decision-making.